-Data supporting the use of this robotic tool yields positive findings.
 Clinical studies undertaken recently have commended the MAKO Total Knee Robotic-Arm Assisted Surgery.
-The following benefits are seen when operations performed manually have been directly compared with those performed with the assistance of a Mako Total Knee Robotic-Arm:
+The following benefits are seen when operations performed manually have been directly compared with those performed using MAKO assistance: • Improved accuracy of component position

 - Less pain/discomfort following the operation